 There are many other ways you can afford a french bulldog that don’t involve buying directly from the breeder such as adopting from a rescue.
 Just make sure to do your research on what costs might come with owning one, such as food or unexpected vet bills.

 Check out https://www.rescuefrenchbulldogs.org.
 They are doing amazing things for the Frenchie community!
 Please donate to Frenchies in need if you can.

 Can French Bulldogs Swim

-Short answer, no. French Bulldogs are built like little tanks.
-They are extremely heavy and tend to sink right to the bottom immediately.
-Very few French Bulldogs can actually swim, however if you are planning a vacation by the pool with your furbaby, you can order them a life jacket made just for Frenchies…just remember, if you are near a body of water, always have your pup under supervision and never leave your dog unattended near a body of water.
+The short answer is no- they aren’t natural swimmers .
+French Bulldogs are built like little tanks – they are extremely heavy and tend to sink right to the bottom immediately.
+Very few French Bulldogs can actually swim.
+However, if you are planning a vacation by the pool with your furbaby, you can order them a life jacket made specifically for Frenchies to be safe.
+Just remember, if you are near a body of water, always have your pup under supervision and never leave your dog unattended.